lkodinsson/MARS/Advanced/AdvancedAilments.md

 For example: when a starving character finally eats a full day's worth of meals, they remove up to two degrees of fatigue from starvation.
 Continuing to eat a full day's worth of meals will continue to remove accumulated fatigue in this way, but it will never remove any degrees of fatigue caused by dehydration or lack of sleep.

-Special abilities that can remove sickness can also remove fatigue, but only up to degrees at a time and only to a single source of fatigue.
+Special abilities that can remove sickness can also remove fatigue, but only up to two degrees at a time and only from a single source of fatigue.